George S. Holzapfel

 Named as a “Best Lawyers” by The Best Lawyers in America in the practice areas of ‘Closely Held Companies and Family Businesses Law’ and ‘Trusts and Estates;’ 2014 ed. – 2023 ed.

-Named “Super Lawyer” in Washington Law & Politics magazine every year since inception of the award
+Recognized as “Super Lawyer” in Washington Law & Politics and Washington Super Lawyer magazines every year since inception in 1997

-Named AV (highest) rated lawyer by Martindale-Hubbell Legal Directory for virtually his entire career
+Named AV (highest) rated lawyer by Martindale-Hubbell Legal Directory for over 40 years

 Selected as a “Five Star Professional in Estate Planning,” Seattle Magazine; 2014, 2015, 2016, 2017